MicrosoftDocs/entra-docs/docs/identity/app-provisioning/functions-for-customizing-application-data.md

 SelectUniqueValue(uniqueValueRule1, uniqueValueRule2, uniqueValueRule3, …)

 **Description:**
 Requires a minimum of two arguments, which are unique value generation rules defined using expressions.
 The function evaluates each rule and then checks the value generated for uniqueness in the target app/directory.
-The first unique value found will be the one returned.
-If all of the values already exist in the target, the entry will get escrowed, and the reason gets logged in the audit logs.
-There is no upper bound to the number of arguments that can be provided.
+The first unique value found is the one returned.
+If all of the values already exist in the target, the entry is escrowed, and the reason gets logged in the audit logs.
+There's no upper bound to the number of arguments that can be provided.

  - This function must be at the top-level and can't be nested.